 Now the employer has to source the funding themselves and the funding can only be used towards the training and assessment aspects.
 The training provider and the assessors must not be connected in any way that might cause a conflict of interest and the recruitment of prospective candidates must not be funded via the programme.
 The government is being quite strict on this point, as they fear it is open to potential abuse and have stated that if companies are found out to be hiding the recruitment costs within the training costs, companies risk having all their allowance removed and significant fines being imposed.

 This means that businesses potentially need to deal with 3 separate providers: Recruitment, Training and Assessment.

 It’s all a bit of a mess and is a typical government program that is rushed through without proper due diligence despite good intentions.

-However, the new apprenticeship program will probably end up helping to significantly address the key issue of high levels of unemployment within the ‘out of education’ demographic once they finally get organised.
-And one thing is for sure, the government isn’t going to change their mind as the revenues from this program are already accounted for, or even spent already and the delay in over 200 apprenticeship frameworks will probably only increase the number of unclaimed subsidies that they will ultimately be able to keep hold of for themselves.
+One thing is for sure, the government isn’t going to change their mind as the revenues from this program are already accounted for, or even spent already, and the delay is over 200 apprenticeship frameworks will probably only increase the number of unclaimed subsidies that they will ultimately be able to keep hold of for themselves.

 This is just one of the many areas that could create recruitment challenges for businesses.
 Luckily, there are others you have more control over and can address today.
 Download our eBook The 8 Biggest Recruitment Challenges to find out how!